Vaikuntha Ekadashi: Vaishnavism

 Vaishnavas (Devotees of Vishnu) believe that ‘Vaikuntha Dvaram’ (the gate to Vaikuntha) is opened on this day.
 The Margashirsha Shukla Paksha Ekadashi in the Lunar calendar is known as a 'Mokshada Ekadashi.'
-Special prayers from the Vedas, Naalayira Divya Prabandham, Sri Vaikuntha Gadhyam, as well as the Vaikuntha Dvara Puja, Prakarothsvam (Sri Veli), Oonjal Seva (swing pooja), Oonjal Prabhandham, yagnas, discourses, and speeches are arranged at several Vishnu temples around the world on this auspicious day.
+Special prayers from the Vedas, Naalayira Divya Prabandham, Vaikuntha Gadyam as well as the Vaikuntha Dvara Puja, Prakarothsvam (Sri Veli), Oonjal Seva (swing pooja), Oonjal Prabhandham, yagnas, discourses, and speeches are arranged at several Vishnu temples around the world on this auspicious day.

 Vaikuntha refers to the abode of the Hindu preserver deity, Vishnu.
 Vaishnavas consider the feet of Vishnu to be Vishnupada, or Parama Padam (Ultimate feet), as it is regarded to be the realm for Vishnu and his devotees to reside in the suddha-sattva, or the supreme state of purity and goodness.

-In Vishnu temples, Vaikuntha Ekadashi is part and parcel of Dhanurmasam (Margaḻi) vratam and its puja.
+In Vishnu temples, Vaikuntha Ekadashi is part of Dhanurmasam (Margazhi) vratam and its puja.
 Fasting for the entire month of Dhanurmasam is practised by several Vaishnavas, including temperance and food restrictions for Sri Vaishnavas.

 According to the Vishnu Purana, fasting on Vaikuntha Ekadashi is equivalent to fasting on the remaining 23 ekadashis of the (Hindu) year.
 However, according to Vaishnava tradition, fasting is mandatory on all ekadashis of both Shukla paksha and Krishna paksha.
 Fasting on Ekadashi is considered holier than any other religious observation.
-Complete fasting has to be observed on Ekadashi, the 11th day of the paksha (1 paksha = 15 days, One month (masam) has 2 pakshas in the Hindu lunar calendar).
+Complete fasting has to be observed on Ekadashi, the 11th day of the paksha.
 That is why the meal on the Dvadashi (the 12th day) is designed to be wholesome, nutritious, and filling.